siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-an-azure-instance/index.md

 ---
-title: "How to Register an Azure Instance"
+title: "Register an Azure Instance"
 description: "A guide on how to register an Azure instance with Omni."
 date: 2023-05-1T15:35:30-07:00
 draft: false